 I tinted a crusting vanilla buttercream with Americolor Sky Blue & Americolor Ivory coloring gel.
 Some of my cupcakes were frosted entirely in ivory, but others like the one below were half and half for an ocean and sand look.

-If working in advance, you can store these toppers in a cool room and then chill just before applying to the cake so that they are easier to handle.
+If working in advance, you can store these toppers in a cool room and then chill just before applying them to the cupcake so that they are easier to handle.

 Finished!
 I love how these came out, so simple and cute!
 They would be perfect for summer birthdays, pool parties, luau birthdays, and more!
 If you give these a try, we’d love to see!